 Why do patent families matter when comparing countries?

-In 2014, China’s State Intellectual Property Office (SIPO) processed 34.6 percent of all patent applications in the world.
-With over 920,000 total applications, China processed 160 percent more application than the United States and 285 percent more applications than Japan.
+In 2016, China’s National Intellectual Property Administration (CNIPA, formerly the State Intellectual Property Office) processed 42.8 percent of all patent applications in the world.
+With over 1.3 million total applications, China processed 221 percent more applications than the United States and 420 percent more applications than Japan that year.

 When you look at China you have very high patent numbers.
 Patent filings are reaching two million a year at the Chinese patent office . . . they are certainly filing a lot of international patent applications as well.
 But how you value that volume of patents is less clear and more subjective.